Science by press conference: Notable examples

-These cases became notorious examples of "science by press conference" precisely because they were widely reported in the press, but were later either rebuffed, debunked, or found to be outright fraud.
+These cases became notorious examples of "science by press conference" precisely because they were widely reported in the press, but were later rebuffed, debunked, or found to be outright fraud.

 Motivations

 Competition for publicity, between scientific institutions or just individual researchers, is considered a driving force behind premature press conferences.
 Pressure to announce research findings quickly enough to "avoid losing credit" for any scientific advances may be enhanced by limited or highly competitive funding.

 Science by press conference does not have to involve a groundbreaking announcement.
 A manufacturer may desire to publicize results of research that suggest their product is safe.
 Science by press conference does not necessarily have to be directed at the general public.
-In some cases, it may be directed at a target market like opinion leaders, a specific industry, potential investors, or a specific group of consumers.
+In some cases, it may be directed at a target market such as opinion leaders, a specific industry, potential investors, or a specific group of consumers.
 Biotechnology companies, for example, have financial incentives to utilize premature press conferences to gain favorable media coverage.

 In recent years, sociologists of science have recast discussion about "science by press conference".
 They point to the increasing presence of media conversation across all aspects of culture, and argue that science is subject to many of the same social forces as other aspects of culture.
 They have described the increased "medialization" of science, and suggest that both science and society are changed by this process.

 Responsibility

 While the phrase tends to criticize scientists involved in creating the publicity, it has also been used to assert that the media bear responsibility in many instances.
 Even well-intentioned scientists can sometimes unintentionally create truth-distorting media firestorms because of journalists' difficulty in remaining critical and balanced, the media's interest in controversy, and the general tendency of science reporting to focus on apparent "groundbreaking findings" rather than on the larger context of a research field.
-Further, when results are released with great fanfare and limited peer review, basic journalism skills require skepticism and further investigation; the fact that they often do not can be seen as a problem with the media as much as with scientists who seek to exploit their power.
+Further, when results are released with great fanfare and limited peer review, basic journalism skills require skepticism and further investigation, the frequent lack of which can be seen as a problem with the media as much as with scientists who seek to exploit their power.

-A common example of science by press conference occurs when the media report that a certain product or activity affects health or safety.
+Common examples of science by press conference are media reports that a certain product or activity affects health or safety.
 For instance, the media frequently report findings that a certain food causes or prevents a disease.
 These reports sometimes contradict earlier reports.
 In some cases, it is later learned that a group interested in influencing opinion had a hand in publicizing a specific report.